dgzlopes/xk6-external-js/README.md

 ## Wait, what?

 Yep.
-Your k6 script can call out a external JavaScript runtime from inside a VU, synchronously, and get results back as if it were a normal function call.
+With this extension, your k6 tests can call out a external JavaScript runtime from inside a VU, synchronously, and get results back as if it were a normal function call.

 ```js
 // test.js